 Using essential oils for skin care can help prevent & erase the damage that eczema and aging skin can inflict, leaving you with a glowing complexion.
-A common thread in the evidence about using essential oils for skin care center on their ability to cleanse your skin (from the inside-out) of harmful pathogens.
+A common thread in the evidence about using essential oils for skin care often centers on their ability to cleanse your skin (from the inside-out) of harmful pathogens.
 According to a recent study, “Of the 98 essential oils recommended for dermatological use, 88 are endorsed for treating skin infections.
 Of these, 73 are used for bacterial infections, 49 specifically for acne, 34 for fungal infections, and 16 for viral infections.”
 (1)

 Go to a drugstore skincare aisle and count the number of blemish-removing, eczema-soothing, anti-aging products on the shelves.
 There’s no doubt that consumers are looking for anti-aging tips – a way to turn back the clock.
 The more we uncover natural health and Abundant Life “secrets,” though, the more we know that a simple product isn’t all that we really need or even want.

 Aging is not just how you look – there’s a whole aging process occurring in your body.
 On the one hand, it’s an important process that everyone is going to undergo.
 On the other hand, outside factors can significantly speed the process of aging, especially on your skin.